altai-ui/qui-max/README.md

         }
       }
     },
-    zIndexCounter: 3000 // zIndexCounter is being used by some components, (e.g QPopover, QSelect, QDialog ...etc), 2000 by default
+    // zIndexCounter is being used by some components (e.g QPopover, QSelect, QDialog ...etc)
+    // 2000 by default
+    zIndexCounter: 3000
   }
 });

+app.use(Qui);
 app.use(QButton);
 ```